Synthetic Augmentation in Imbalanced Learning: When It Helps, When It Hurts, and How Much to Add: Simulation Studies

 \subsection{Under Local Asymmetry}

-In the local asymmetry case, we study the classification with directional alignment.
-To illustrate the directional-alignment phenomenon for biased synthetic generator discussed in Section~\ref{sec:inconsistent}, we consider a 2D Gaussian setting as in Example~\ref{biasedexample}, with a linear predictor.
-We compare two fixed synthetic-size rules: the naive balancing choice $\tilde n=n_0-n_1$ and the bias-canceling choice $\tilde n=4(n_0-n_1)$ (from the analysis of Example~\ref{biasedexample}).
-We evaluate parameter error $\|\hat\btheta-\btheta^*\|_2$ and balanced excess risk.
+In the local asymmetry setting, we examine classification with directional alignment.
+To illustrate the phenomenon induced by a biased synthetic generator (Section~\ref{sec:inconsistent}), we use the 2D Gaussian model from Example~\ref{biasedexample} with a linear predictor.
+We compare two fixed synthetic size rules, naive balancing, $\tilde n=n_0-n_1$, and the bias-canceling choice, $\tilde n=4(n_0-n_1)$, and evaluate both the parameter error $|\hat\btheta-\btheta^*|_2$ and the balanced excess risk.

-The simulation in Figure~\ref{fig:bias} confirms the theoretical analysis in Example~\ref{biasedexample}.
-When $\tilde n=4(n_0-n_1)$, both the balanced excess risk and the parameter error $\|\hat\btheta-\btheta^*\|_2$ decay to zero as the sample size grows, whereas under naive balancing they converge to a strictly positive level.
+The simulation in Figure~\ref{fig:bias} confirms the analysis in Example~\ref{biasedexample}.
+When $\tilde n=4(n_0-n_1)$, both the balanced excess risk and the parameter error $\|\hat\btheta-\btheta^*\|_2$ decay to zero, whereas under naive balancing they converge to a strictly positive level.
 This demonstrates that naive balance can be inconsistent in the presence of biased synthetic data.

 For directional alignment with a realistic and consistent synthetic generator (Section~\ref{sec:rate-improve}), we simulate the same 2D Gaussian setup with squared loss.
-Synthetic minority samples are produced by a realistic, consistent, and directionally aligned generator: for a requested synthetic size $k$, draw $\bx_{\mathrm{syn}}\sim \cN(\bmu_{\mathrm{syn}}, I_2)$ with \( \bmu_{\mathrm{syn}}=\left(1-(\log n_1)^{-1/2}\right)\bmu_1, \) so that the synthetic mean approaches $\bmu_1$ as $n_1$ increases while remaining aligned with $\bmu_1$.
+Synthetic samples are produced by a realistic, consistent, and directionally aligned generator: for a requested synthetic size $k$, draw $\bx_{\mathrm{syn}}\sim \cN(\bmu_{\mathrm{syn}}, I_2)$ with \( \bmu_{\mathrm{syn}}=\left(1-(\log n_1)^{-1/2}\right)\bmu_1, \) so that the synthetic mean approaches $\bmu_1$ while remaining aligned.
 We compare VTSS with the naive balancing rule $\tilde n=n_0-n_1$, and evaluate population balanced excess risk and parameter error.

-The results are shown in Figure~\ref{fig:consistentalign}.
-Across all values of $n_1$, VTSS achieves substantially smaller errors and a faster decay rate, supporting our theory that, under a realistic but consistent generator, directional information can be exploited to select $\tilde n$ that outperforms naive balancing.
+Figure~\ref{fig:consistentalign} shows that, for all $n_1$, VTSS attains substantially smaller errors with a faster decay rate, supporting the theory that under a realistic yet consistent generator, directional information can be leveraged to choose $\tilde n$ and outperform naive balancing.